20 of the best Prime Day deals on five-star products: headphones, TVs, speakers and more

 Sonos Beam (Gen 2)

-£449 £409 at Amazon (save £40) (opens in new tab) Sonos' soundbar won a 2021 What Hi-Fi Award after impressing us with its exceptional virtual Dolby Atmos performance, adding audio height channels.
+£449 £409 at Amazon (save £40) (opens in new tab) Sonos's soundbar won a 2021 What Hi-Fi?
+Award after impressing us with its exceptional virtual Dolby Atmos performance, adding audio height channels.
 Not many soundbars (opens in new tab) at this price come with networking capabilities, but this has wi-fi, HDMI eARC and works with Amazon Alexa and Google Assistant.

 KEF Q350 AV 5.1